ChrisWhealy/clock_time_get/README.md

 Having just said that WebAssembly does not care how these external functions have been implemented, let me now slightly contradict myself...

-The typical WebAssembly develpment scenario is one in which you write your application in some high level language such as Rust, then specify WebAssembly as your compilation target.
+The typical WebAssembly development scenario is one in which you write your application in some high level language such as Rust, then specify WebAssembly as your compilation target.

 If your Rust program were compiled to some other target such as `macOs`, then the compiled binary would be invoked directly by the operating system.
 Naturally enough, all the operations within your program that interact with the operating system (such as opening/writing/closing files, sending data over the network etc) would run as normal because there is direct interaction between your program and the OS.

 However, as soon as you make WebAssembly your compilation target, your program is immediately isolated (or "sand-boxed") from the operating system, and any access to things such as the filesystem or the network are explicitly blocked - unless your WebAssembly program makes a specific request for such access.

-This is where the [WASI](https://wasi.dev/) becomes the vital bridge between your sand-bodex `.wasm` application and the underlying operating system.
+This is where the [WASI](https://wasi.dev/) becomes the vital bridge between your sand-boxed `.wasm` application and the underlying operating system.

 ## NodeJS Implementation